 Although I’ve been practicing chakra yoga for a couple of years now, I only recently read Anodea Judith’s Chakra Yoga.
 That book was a game-changer.
 Judith includes overviews of each of the seven major chakras and discusses specific yoga poses that target each one.
 She also includes a whole sequence of poses designed for each of the chakras.
 A sequence focused on the root chakra (muladhara), which is all about connection to the ground/earth, involves standing poses such as tree and mountain that stress a strong foundation.
 The second chakra, svadhistana, or sacral chakra, is stimulated by hip-opening poses like happy baby, lizard, monkey, and mermaid, one of my favorites (see a pic of my rendition below).
 Manipura, the solar plexus chakra, is all about ab work.
 The fourth chakra, anahata, is (literally) the heart of it all.
 Heart-opening poses include the aptly named melting heart pose, bow, camel, cobra, and wheel.
 Visuddha, the throat chakra, is stimulated by poses involving the neck and shoulders.
 Ajna, the third-eye chakra, is best activated by balancing poses and inversions such as headstands and handstands, which require exceptional focus to maintain.
 The seventh chakra, sahasrara, is the crown chakra.
 Judith admits that this chakra is much better served by meditation and says that there are not many poses devoted specifically to sahasrara.
 Her recommended sahasrara sequence follows the path of the kundalini, moving through each of the other chakras in turn, and is designed to open up all of the chakras, activating the crown chakra in the process.
 I have to admit, it’s one of my favorites.
 Today’s focus for me happened to be the third-eye and crown chakras, hence the handstand I did as part of this morning’s routine.

 After reading Judith’s book, I wanted to put her suggested routines into practice.
-Well, it just so happens that the Yoga Studio app allows you to create custom classes, so I created some new ones for myself based on the routines in Judith’s book.
-Building upon her logic, I also added in some other poses that I liked and—because I’m a huge dork who’s totally obsessed with music—I also created custom playlists to accompany each one.
+I used the Seconds App to create custom classes based on the routines in Judith’s book.
+Because I’m a huge dork who’s totally obsessed with music—I also created custom playlists to accompany each one.
 I’ve been practicing one or more of these routines every day since.
 I noticed a profound difference.
 Since day 1, my practice has become much more wholistic—an integrated mind-body-soul experience.
 Each day, both my yoga practice and my daily meditation are dedicated to whatever chakras are in need of focus or out of balance.
 I’ve become quite passionate about yoga this past year in particular; it’s right up there with writing and music for me now.
 I’ve contemplated getting an instructor certification, but that for now, I continue to develop my personal practice and I look forward to where it takes me next.